We are a team within the Ethereum Foundation focused on making privacy-preserving reads of Ethereum data practical and accessible.

 Focus

-Privacy of “what” — Using Private Information Retrieval (PIR), we ensure servers cannot learn what data clients are reading.
-We are currently pursuing a sharded design aiming to blanket the entire Ethereum data — hot state and cold archival state.
+1. Privacy of “what” — Using Private Information Retrieval (PIR) to protect what Ethereum users are reading from RPC servers.
+We are currently specc’ing multiple schemes (one in-house and others from recent literature) towards a sharded design aiming to cover all Ethereum data — hot state and cold archival state.